 Looking for quirky hotels in London?
 YES!

-From floating hotels, capsules and animal lodges, to arty rooms, old prisons and more, it’s time to find out about some of the BEST quirky hotels in London!
+From floating hotels, capsules and animal lodges, to arty rooms, old prisons and more, it’s time to find out about some of the BEST quirky hotels in London for 2019.

 I love hotels with character.
 You know, the sort you stay in for one night, and then spend your whole life telling people about.
 Remember when we stayed in a room decorated by a London graffiti artist?
 What about the one with the outdoor bathroom?
 Don’t worry – that one wasn’t in England!
 Brrr….